ReneNyffenegger/temp-Finance/readme.txt

   MPT makes the assumption that investors are risk-averse, meaning they prefer a less risky portfolio to a riskier one for a given level of return.

-  Modern portfolio theory, fathered by Harry Markowitz[1][2] in the 1950s, assumes that an investor wants to maximize a portfolio's expected return contingent on any given amount of risk, with risk measured by the standard deviation of the portfolio's rate of return, or by statistical dispersion.
+  Modern portfolio theory, fathered by Harry Markowitz in the 1950s, assumes that an investor wants to maximize a portfolio's expected return contingent on any given amount of risk, with risk measured by the standard deviation of the portfolio's rate of return, or by statistical dispersion.